 The most important thing you need to do is to maintain a normal body temperature for both baby and you.
 For the same reason you must put your own oxygen mask on first in a plane emergency, you need to have all your faculties to properly care (or wear) a child.
 So take care of yourself and make sure you are bundled up before you get baby ready.

 In the winter, both the cold and sweat are your enemies.
 Too cold and you risk health issues like hypothermia, frostbite, extreme dry eye pain, even trench foot.
-Too many layers can cause you or baby to overheat, leading to sweating (your body’s natural cooling-off mechanism).
+Too many layers can cause you or your baby to overheat, leading to sweating (your body’s natural cooling-off mechanism).
 Once the sweat touches the cold air, you’ll begin to cool down even faster, speeding up the cold risks mentioned above.

 The key to keeping both you and baby warm is layering.
 Wearing layers help trap in heat, keep the sweat away, and can be removed/added as needed to keep you both at the optimal temperature.